-Return-to-Learn
+Return-to-Learn:

 Students may require individualized support as they recover from the injury and return to the learning environment.
-If a student demonstrates difficulty returning to the learning environment, it may be necessary to have a collaboration between the student, parents, and educators to consider adjustments suggested in the Concussion Management (guidelines for lows Schools, produced by the lowa Department of Public Health and the lowa Department of Education.
+If a student demonstrates difficulty returning to the learning environment, it may be necessary to have a collaboration between the student, parents, and educators to consider adjustments suggested in the Concussion Management Guidelines for Iowa Schools, produced by the Iowa Department of Public Health and the Iowa Department of Education.